Confused About PF Contributions in My Job Offer? Need Advice on Salary Breakdown

 tejaschikshe123

-Some companies have their policies that your basic salary will be anything greater than Rs.
+Some companies have policies stating that your basic salary will be anything greater than Rs.
 6500.
 They usually deduct Rs.
 780, so don't worry about it.
 The issue regarding your basic salary and your thoughts on the 12% deduction need to be addressed.
 Please communicate with your HR department.

 Thanks,